Advertisement

 • Certain types of intentionally missing information: If a previous owner of a vehicle intentionally hid an accident, it is possible that this information may not appear on the report.

-• Body damage: A vehicle history report is not going to include information about minor dents and scratches, dings, and other cosmetic damage.
+• Body damage: A vehicle history report generally will not include information about minor dents and scratches, dings, and other cosmetic damage.
 It is more concerned with whether the car has been involved in an accident that required repairs.

 • A vehicle's speedometer readings: Vehicle history reports are not going to include information on how fast the car has actually traveled.